linkedin/rest.li/modeling.md

     provide query parameters for the search.
 Find methods return a list of entities.
 (HTTP verb: GET)

-CREATE, GET, UPDATE and DELETE also have a corresponding batch method.
+CREATE, GET, UPDATE, DELETE and FIND also have a corresponding batch method.
 For example, BATCH\_GET is used to read multiple entities and requires the client to provide a list of resource identifiers.
 It returns a map from identifiers to entities.